Simon-Cao909/Spectra-Analyzer/README.md

 --

 # Creating continuums
 Currently, the class has two ways of creating continuums.
 Using a spline or using a polynomial.
 You can also set a continuum by taking an array the same shape as the flux and filling it in with continuum points.
+PRESS ESCAPE TO EXIT THE PLOT.
+PRESSING THE 'X' WILL NOT DO ANYTHING.
 1. The spline method
    You call this method with obj.fit_spline((x_pixel, y_pixel), k = degree, s = how_well_to_fiit, verbose = some_int, export_directory = "directory_here").
    This will create the flux vs. wavelength plot at the specified pixel, and this provides you with an interactive interface to create a spline.
 The following are the things you can do: